Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Multi-Turn Reasoning Prompts and Conversations

-We now report the last turn of the conversation is shown here.
-We can observe from the final response of the \swift that its response is different from the response of the previous turn (and from \base) and is more accurate as judged by GPT4o.
+Now we show the conversation of \swift on the same CoSQL dataset.
+The teacher messages are the same and hence we do not show them.
+We observe that the response is more accurate than that of \base, as judged by GPT-4o.

+\begin{assistantmessage} <<SYS>>[/INST]The answer is C.<thinking>To answer this question, we need to follow these steps:1.
+Identify the tables and fields involved.2.
+Determine the relationship between the tables.
+3. Choose the correct join type.4.
+Specify the conditions for the query.5.
+Order the results to find the model with the largest horsepower.1.
+The relevant tables are 'car\_names' and 'cars\_data'. \end{assistantmessage}

+\begin{assistantmessage} <<SYS>>[/INST]<thinking>The correct query should involve the 'car\_names' table for the model information and the 'cars\_data' table for the horsepower information.
+The relationship between the tables is established by the'makeid' field, which is the foreign key in 'car\_names' and the primary key in 'cars\_data'.Looking at the options, we can eliminate those that don't use the correct join type or don't correctly filter the results.A. \end{assistantmessage}

 \begin{assistantmessage} <<SYS>> The answer is C.

 To determine the correct SQL query, let's break down the requirements step by step:

 1. **Distinctive models**: We need to find distinct models that match the given conditions.
 This means we should use the `SELECT DISTINCT` clause.